JuiceRescue/juice-rescue.org/2025-01-juice-rescue-review-and-survey.md

 Two months after the [Juice Rescue](https://juice-rescue.org/) project formed to support people faced with the end of their JuiceBox chargers, our community of over 200 has already helped people understand the situation, keep their chargers running, and [advocate for change in partnership with Consumer Reports](https://advocacy.consumerreports.org/press_release/ftc-software-tethering/). **THANK YOU\!**

-In response to the pressure, Enel X way has kept the app running (for now) and has sold the company to another business, who haven't yet announced any plans for the network.
-Furthermore, the maker of the JuiceBox's underlying chip has promised that they will not be offering any more security updates to the original board, after a [security vulnerability was released](https://vicone.com/blog/from-pwn2own-automotive-a-stack-based-buffer-overflow-vulnerability-in-juicebox-40-smart-ev-charging-station).
+In response to the pressure, Enel X way has kept the app running (for now) and has sold the company to another business, who haven't yet announced any plans.
+Furthermore, the maker of the JuiceBox's underlying chip has promised not to offer any more security updates after a [security vulnerability was released](https://vicone.com/blog/from-pwn2own-automotive-a-stack-based-buffer-overflow-vulnerability-in-juicebox-40-smart-ev-charging-station).

 So Juice Rescue is deciding what to take on next.
 We have a fiscal sponsor who can process donations, volunteers who are excited to work with code and/or documentation, and many people who have offered to test out solutions.